Thankful4farmers: a way to say thanks

 From farm to plate

-The Thankful4Farmers initiative was launched in Australia last October, and aims to support sustainable and climate-smart agriculture around the world.
+The Thankful4Farmers initiative was launched in Australia last October.
+It aims to support sustainable and climate-smart agriculture around the world.
 The idea was born during a time when Australian farmers were suffering through one of the worst droughts in living memory.
 These are the same people who continue to work hard to put food on the tables of every Australian family, every day.

-These alarming figures mean that food security and food systems need to be innovated at a rapid rate.
-Food waste also needs to be addressed – currently, between 20 to 40 percent of the food a farmer produces never makes it to the supermarket shelves.
+These alarming statistics demonstrate the need to innovate food systems and food security rapidly.
+There is also a need to address food waste.
+Currently, between 20 to 40 percent of the food a farmer produces never makes it to the supermarket shelves.

-“We’re not going to be able to address any of these issues if we’re not supporting our farmers – the men and women who produce the food for us,” McDonnell says.
-“Unless we’re made consciously aware, we don’t acknowledge the producer or the journey from farm to plate when we think about our food.”
+“We’re not going to be able to address these issues if we’re not supporting the men and women who produce the food for us,” McDonnell says.
+“Unless we’re made consciously aware, we don’t acknowledge the journey from farm to plate when we think about food.”

 Product for purpose

 Funding for the initiative will come via consumer purchase of Thankful4Farmers co-branded products.
-Thankful4Farmers partners with brands such as APANI mineral water and Chief Meat Bars and suppliers such as Victor Churchill Butchers and Aria Restaurant, all of whom donate a portion of profits from selected products to the initiative.
+Thankful4Farmers partners with brands such as APANI mineral water and Chief Meat Bars.
+Suppliers such as Victor Churchill Butchers and Aria Restaurant have also partnered with the initiative.
+All will donate a portion of profits from selected products.

 The Thankful Foundation then works with an advisory team to identify projects to fund.
 Here in Australia, there are three key areas of funding:

-• The farm: how do we help farmers to practise climate-smart agriculture, to use technology and to access the latest developments?
+1. The farm.
+How do we help farmers to practise climate-smart agriculture, to use technology and to access the latest developments?

-• The farmer: farmers have a disproportionately high rate of mental illness and suicide.
-How do we make sure our farmers are being looked after and are able to make an adequate income so that they can put food on their own table, not just everyone else’s?
+2. The farmer.
+Farmers have a disproportionately high rate of mental illness and suicide.
+How do we ensure our farmers are being looked after so they can make an adequate income and put food on their own table, not just everyone else’s?

-“The main criterion for our funding is that we address systemic challenges being faced by agriculture and our regional and local communities,” McDonnell says.
+“The main criterion for our funding is that we address systemic challenges being faced by agriculture as well as our regional and local communities,” McDonnell says.

-Funding can be directed towards such things as helping farmers to utilise regenerative farming practices that can replenish the soil and conserve water.
+Funding can be directed towards such things as helping farmers to utilise regenerative farming practices.
+This can replenish the soil and conserve water.

 “But that’s just one example,” McDonnell says.
-“The ultimate aim is to equip our farmers with the tools they need to be able to farm in a sustainable way, so they can feed the world’s growing population and maintain security in the food system.”
+“The ultimate aim is to equip our farmers with the tools they need to be able to farm in a sustainable way.
+Then they can feed the world’s growing population and maintain security in the food system.”

 From Australia to the world

-Once the Thankful4Farmers model is established here in Australia, the plan is to roll it out across the globe, so that other countries can benefit.
+Once the Thankful4Farmers model is established here in Australia, the plan is to roll it out across the globe.
+This means other countries can benefit.

-“As a result of the COVID-19 pandemic, we’ve been put into a bit of a holding pattern, but our plan for the coming year is to get as many brands and organisations supporting the Thankful4Farmers initiative as possible,” McDonnell says.
+“As a result of the pandemic, we’ve been put into a bit of a holding pattern,” McDonnell says.
+“But our plan for the coming year is to get as many brands and organisations supporting the Thankful4Farmers initiative as possible.

 “We want to see as many products as possible with the Thankful4Farmers logo on it, so we can support these programs on the ground and help to create sustainable agriculture here in Australia.
 Because there is no greater issue in the world right now than food security.”